Rail transport: Usage

 Due to these benefits, rail transport is a major form of passenger and freight transport in many countries.
 It is ubiquitous in Europe, with an integrated network covering virtually the whole continent.
 In India, China, South Korea and Japan, many millions use trains as regular transport.
-In North America, freight rail transport is widespread and heavily used, but intercity passenger rail transport is relatively scarce outside the Northeast Corridor, due to increased preference of other modes, particularly automobiles and airplanes.
-However, implementing new and improved ways such as making it easily accessible within neighborhoods can aid in reducing commuters from using private vehicles and airplanes.
+In North America, freight rail transport is widespread and heavily used, but intercity passenger rail transport is relatively scarce outside the Northeast Corridor, due to increased preference of other modes, particularly automobiles and aeroplanes.
+However, implementing new and improved ways such as making it easily accessible within neighbourhoods can aid in reducing commuters from using private vehicles and aeroplanes.

 South Africa, northern Africa and Argentina have extensive rail networks, but some railways elsewhere in Africa and South America are isolated lines.
 Australia has a generally sparse network befitting its population density but has some areas with significant networks, especially in the southeast.
 In addition to the previously existing east–west transcontinental line in Australia, a line from north to south has been constructed.
 The highest railway in the world is the line to Lhasa, in Tibet, partly running over permafrost territory.
 Western Europe has the highest railway density in the world and many individual trains there operate through several countries despite technical and organizational differences in each national network.

 Social and economic impact

 Modernization

-Railways are central to the formation of modernity and ideas of progress.
+Historically, railways have been considered central to modernity and ideas of progress.
 The process of modernization in the 19th century involved a transition from a spatially oriented world to a time-oriented world.
-Exact time was essential, and everyone had to know what the time was, resulting in clocks towers for railway stations, clocks in public places, pocket watches for railway workers and for travelers.
-Trains left on time (they never left early).
-By contrast, in the premodern era, passenger ships left when the captain had enough passengers.
-In the premodern era, local time was set at noon, when the sun was at its highest.
-Every place east to west had a different time and that changed with the introduction of standard time zones.
-Printed time tables were a convenience for the travelers, but more elaborate time tables, called train orders, were even more essential for the train crews, the maintenance workers, the station personnel, and for the repair and maintenance crews, who knew when to expect a train would come along.
-Most trackage was single track, with sidings and signals to allow lower priority trains to be sidetracked.
-Schedules told everyone what to do, where to be, and exactly when.
+Timekeeping became of heightened importance, resulting in clock towers for railway stations, clocks in public places, and pocket watches for railway workers and travellers.
+Trains followed exact schedules and never left early, whereas in the premodern era, passenger ships left whenever the captain had enough passengers.
+In the premodern era, local time was set at noon, when the sun was at its highest; this changed with the introduction of standard time zones.
+Printed timetables were a convenience for travellers, but more elaborate timetables, called train orders, were essential for train crews, the maintenance workers, the station personnel, and for the repair and maintenance crews.
+The structure of railway timetables were later adapted for different uses, such as schedules for buses, ferries, and aeroplanes, for radio and television programmes, for school schedules, and for factory time clocks.

+The invention of the electrical telegraph in the early 19th century also was crucial for the development and operation of railroad networks.
 If bad weather disrupted the system, telegraphers relayed immediate corrections and updates throughout the system.
-Just as railways as business organizations created the standards and models for modern big business, so too the railway timetable was adapted to myriad uses, such as schedules for buses, ferries, and airplanes, for radio and television programs, for school schedules, for factory time clocks.
-The modern world was ruled by the clock and the timetable.
+Additionally, most railroads were single-track, with sidings and signals to allow lower priority trains to be sidetracked and have scheduled meets.